The very term "comic book". Unless you think Batman is hilarious. Whichhe is, but still....

 The home titles of DC Comics' Enemy Ace feature were Our Army At War and Star-Spangled War Stories.
 For the mostly-American readership, the tales of German World War One ace Hans von Hammer were neither "star-spangled" nor about "our" army.

 Stephanie Brown, Batgirl 2009, originally operated under the superhero identity of the Spoiler.
 Her name and modus operandi came from her relationship with her father, the Cluemaster, who was a B-grade Riddler knockoff.
 Stephanie grew to despise her father and his criminal ways, so she would go out and leave clues to help Batman and Robin catch him, spoiling his crimes.
 However, Stephanie quickly branched out into crimefighting beyond her father and she no longer did any "spoiling", she would directly intervene and fight crime herself.
 She retained the name for years, not counting her brief tenure as the fourth Robin, and there became such a disconnect between her current activities and her original actions that even a lot of her fans did not know where her identity came from.
 In 2009, following the death of Batman, she inherited the Batgirl title from Cassandra Cain and the Spoiler identity was laid to rest.
+When she came back in New 52, she was back to her original motivation of spoiling her father's crimes.

 DC Comics' World's Finest title has traditionally been a Superman-Batman teamup book.
 It evolved out of a 1940s World's Fair special comic.